Esylus/Coding-Standards/1_ReviewStandards.md

 2. The author initiates a code review request and is assigned a reviewer.
 3. Reviewer reviews the submitted changelist according to the established Reviewer Checklist.
 4. If reviewer finds an issue, he writes a note, then rereads the note to ensure it is worded in a clear, non-accusatory way.
 5. Author reads the note, modifies the change list and resubmits.
-The reviewer ensures changes were implemented correctly.
+The reviewer ensures changes were done correctly.
 6. Reviewer verifies that the author has addressed the note properly then signs off on the changelist.
 7. Code is pulled into codebase.